Hawaii Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.
 Hawaii's Office of Veterans' Services (OVS), part of the state Department of Defense, is your single front door and can connect you with a free VSO.

 The one thing to understand about Hawaii property tax: it is run by the four counties, not the state.
 There is no statewide veterans property tax exemption.
 The City & County of Honolulu (Oahu), the County of Hawaiʻi (Big Island), Maui County, and Kauaʻi County each write their own rule, threshold, form, and deadline.
-Two of them (Honolulu and Hawaiʻi County) give a full exemption to a "totally disabled" veteran; the other two give a capped or reduced benefit at a lower rating.
+All four counties give a full exemption (down to just the county's minimum tax) to a veteran who clears that county's disability threshold — Honolulu and Hawaiʻi County set the bar at "totally disabled" (a VA total/100% standard), Maui at 70%+, and Kauaʻi at 80%+ (raised from 100% effective July 1, 2025).
+Kauaʻi also runs a second, smaller benefit for veterans rated below 80%.
 I break down each county below so you can see exactly which door you fit.

 In this section